ShivamMishra6969/JS/README.md

 ## 🤝 Contributions

-This repo is for my personal learning, so contributions are not currently open.
+This repo is for my personal learning, so obviosuly no contribution.

 ## 📜 License